Click on any of the above pictures to see a larger image

-Bingo has become a major summer fundraising event.
-Every Tuesday night from June through August you will find people lined up outside the fire hall waiting to play.
-Since there is only room for 100 players, it has not been unusual to turn away a large number of people, especially during July.
-Volunteers have made this fundraising event possible.
+Bingo became a major summer fundraising event.
+Every Tuesday night from June through August you would find people lined up outside the fire hall waiting to play.
+Since there was only room for 100 players, it was not unusual to turn away a large number of people, especially during July.
+Volunteers made this fundraising event possible.

 Copyright Ocracoke Volunteer Fire Department 2009